Wichitan from Ukraine speaks out on growing tensions between her homeland and Russia

 WICHITA, Kan.
-(KSNW) – For Anastasiya Inchekel, it’s a day-by-day battle dealing with the constant fear of what tomorrow will bring.
+(KSNW) – For Anastasiya Inchekel, it’s a day-by-day battle dealing with the constant fear of what the Ukraine-Russia conflict will bring.

 “Every night, I go to sleep worried if I wake up to the bad news that my country’s completely destroyed,” Inchekel said.